MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/passkey/index.md

 - **This Windows device**: use this option to use a passkey that is stored locally on your Windows device, and protected by Windows Hello
 - **iPhone, iPad or Android device**: use this option if you want to sign in with a passkey stored on a phone or tablet.
 This option requires you to scan a QR code with your phone or tablet
 - **Linked device**: use this option if you want to sign in with a passkey stored on a *linked* device.
 This option is only supported for Android devices and requires the linked device to be connected via Bluetooth to the Windows device
-- **Security key** - use this option if you want to sign in with a passkey stored on a security key (FIDO2 key)
+- **Security key** - use this option if you want to sign in with a passkey stored on a security key (FIDO2)
   :::column-end:::
   :::column span="1":::
   :::image type="content" source="images/use-passkey.png" alt-text="Screenshot of the passkey dialog prompting the user to pick where the passkey is stored." lightbox="images/use-passkey.png" border="false":::